szczepankras/simple-data-adverity-warehouse/README.md

 <h3> Demo notes </h3>
 <ul>
  <li> Watch above YouTube live demo first </hi>
  <li> I highly recommend to use "playground" which is deployed with the project.
 It has nice suggestions.
-Of course you can use any http client like Postman as well (link also provided in the email). </li>
+Of course you can use any http client like Postman as well (link also provided in the email) </li>
  <li> 'Swagger' documentation is on the tab "schema" in the playground environment </li>
  <li> App is deployed on free tier with below limitations </li>
     <ul>